mneedes/wsbmc/README.md

 ## What?
 Why?
 How?

 I want to control my BluOS device(s) from a small Linux terminal window.
 This implementation is written in python and uses a dirt-simple curses interface.
-It makes use of BluOS' remote integration API and requires use of your keyboard (shocking I know).
+It makes use of BluOS' remote integration API.
+You need a keyboard to use this (shocking I know).

 Feature Summary: